stanford-cs248/shading/README.md

 ## Due date

-The assignment is due Feb 18 (Friday), at 11:59 PM.
+The assignment is due Feb 27 (Monday), at 11:59 PM.

 ## Submission Instructions
 Please zip the following files and upload your zipped file to [Gradescope](https://www.gradescope.com/).